 All foster carers are approved to foster children aged 0 to 18 or 5 to 18 years, with an identified preferred age range (an age they are currently most experienced to foster).
 They are also approved for a set number of children and for specified genders.

 Dorset Council operates a skills based scheme which has 4 levels linked to a skills and competency framework.
 It also sets out the practice requirements, training and development expectations and support group attendance requirements at each level:

 - Level 1 carers are newly approved mainstream foster carers and Connected Persons

 - Level 2 Skilled carers are both mainstream and Connected Persons who have been approved for a year, have completed their Training, Support and Development Standards workbook, induction and mandatory training and have gained experience in providing quality foster placements

-- Level 3 Advanced carers are mainstream foster carers who are experienced at providing successful placements for children and young people with more complex needs, including challenging behaviour and disabilities, and have attended and implemented relevant training as evidenced in their Personal Development Plan.
+- Level 3 Advanced carers are Connected Person and mainstream foster carers who are experienced at providing successful placements for children and young people with more complex needs, including challenging behaviour and disabilities, and have attended and implemented relevant training as evidenced in their Personal Development Plan.

 - Level 4 Specialist carers have evidenced the highest level of experience, skills and competencies and have a more demanding range of tasks that they must undertake, for example, parent and child placements, placements for young people with high risk-taking behaviours, placements for children with the highest level of disabilities.
 In return they are paid the highest level of fee.